zechtz/gepg-java/README.md

     // probably use this data to update control number and message to bill

-    // respond by return the ack
+GepgBillSubRespAck gepgBillSubRespAck = new GepgBillSubRespAck();
-    return gepgApiClient.receiveControlNumber(gepgBillSubResp);
+    // respond by returning the signed response the ack xml return gepgApiClient.generateResponseAck(gepgBillSubRespAck);
 }

 ```